12/26/16

 It may be confusing for some, especially as many have heard the Merkava is capable of transporting troops.
 However, not everyone is aware that for the Merkava to actually transport troops, it must give up on its task as an MBT, as it is required to dump the entirety of its ammunition (bar the Merkava 3/4 that have very few rounds in the turret) to accommodate more than 1 extra fully geared soldier.

 Picked up soldiers may sit in the rear where the ammo canisters are located, by removing and dumping them, but it doesn't make their ride very comfortable.
-The floor and walls are riddled with spikes which connect the ammo racks to them, making it practically impossible for a soldier to lean on the wall or sit comfortably without being stabbed in the ass or turning gay.
+The floor and walls are riddled with spikes which connect the ammo racks to them, making it practically impossible for a soldier to lean on the wall or sit comfortably.
+In a world where soldiers' wellbeing actually matters, such arrangement is a no-go.
+It's not that someone's being a crybaby about it.
+Tanks and APCs are incredibly loud and shaky.
+Even very modern ones.
+It's not uncommon for soldiers pick up a lot of back and hearing issues by the end of their service.
+You could stick a couple guys in such arrangement into the back of a Merkava for a unique, once-in-a-long-time mission.
+Certainly not on a regular basis.

 Doesn't seem very comfortable